 Sometimes, a phone is rated for both spray and immersion, and manufacturers will grant it two IP ratings.
 An example is Sony’s flagship, the Xperia 1 lll, which features both IP65 and IP68 ratings.
 This means it can not only weather water jets but also submersion.
 However, this is uncommon since most phones only come sporting one IP rating, so it is tough to say whether the manufacturers have tested it for other variables.

-Over time your smartphone, even if it is IP69 rated, will lose its IP rating due to loss of structural integrity, and if you’re not careful, it will become a victim to water damage.
+Over time your smartphone, even if it is IP69 rated, will lose its IP rating due to loss of structural integrity, and if you’re not careful, it will become a victim of water damage.
 So, it is integral that smartphone manufacturers try to educate their users about these possibilities.
-Unfortunately,. that is usually not the case.
+Unfortunately, that is usually not the case.

 The Australian Competition & Consumer Commission (ACCC) took Samsung Australia to court over the S10 lineup’s water-resistance capabilities for “false, misleading and deceptive representations in advertising the water-resistance of various ‘Galaxy’ branded mobile phones” They believe that Samsung has repeatedly been misleading users with their advertisements since 2016 that often show people using these phones in pools and underwater in the ocean.
 The funny part is that Samsung mentions on their website that the phones come with IP68 water resistance and it is not advised for “pool and beach use” Yet we see ads like those from the company, which blatantly mislead consumers for economic gain.

 Thanks for reading this article.
-We believe this piece of information had helped you to understand the IP Rating System in Smartphones.
+We believe this piece of information has helped you to understand the IP Rating System in Smartphones.

 If you find this information interesting, follow us on LinkedIn to stay updated.